Adventure and Northern Lights in Yukon

 Day 2 Whitehorse

-Today we'll show you the capital of the Yukon and the surroundings to give you a first impression of this wonderful country: During the city tour you'll see the old train station of the White Pass & Yukon Route railroad, the Log Skyscraper, old Log Church and the paddle wheeler SS Klondike.
-We'll also show you some residential areas and we'll stop at the Visitors Reception Centre.
-On the way to the Takhini Hot Springs we'll stop at the Wildlife Preserve where you'll see most of the wildlife seen in the Yukon, such as Moose, Caribou, buffalo, Dall Sheep, Big Horn Sheep, Musk Oxen and others.
-Time for a leisurely swim in the hot waters at Takhini Hot Springs.
-First night aurora viewing: 21h30 pm.
+Today you'll discover the capital of the Yukon and its surroundings, giving you a first impression of this wonderful country.
+During the city tour you'll see the old train station of the White Pass & Yukon Route railroad, the Log Skyscraper, old Log Church and the paddle wheeler SS Klondike.
+You'll also explore some residential areas and you'll stop at the Visitors Reception Centre.
+You'll also stop at the Wildlife Preserve where you'll see most of the wildlife seen in the Yukon, such as Moose, Caribou, buffalo, Dall Sheep, Big Horn Sheep, Musk Oxen and others.
+If possible, you might get the chance to go to the Takhini Hot Springs and enjoy a leisurely swim in the hot waters.
+Then, off you go for this first night aurora viewing starting at 9:30 PM.
 A cozy, heated cabin or wall tent with hot drinks and snacks will make your Aurora viewing even more enjoyable.
-Return to hotel around 2h00.
-Night at the River View Hotel or similar.
-(B)
+You'll return to your hotel around 2:00 AM.

 Accommodation: Hotel